 Synopsis: Get a rare glimpse into the relationship between author A. A. Milne (Domhnall Gleeson), creator of the beloved Winnie-the-Pooh stories, and his young son Christopher Robin (Will Tilston).
 The international success of the books that enchanted the world comes at a cost to the author, his son, and his wife Daphne (Margot Robbie), in this moving story about success and family.

-6. Harley Quinn: Birds of Prey (HBO Max)
+7. Harley Quinn: Birds of Prey (Max & Prime Video Add-On)

 Synopsis: You ever hear the one about the cop, the blonde, the psycho and the mafia princess?
 Birds Of Prey And the Fantabulous Emancipation of One Harley Quinn is a twisted tale told by Harley herself, as only Harley can tell it.
 When one of Gotham’s most sinister villains, Roman Sionis, and his sadistic right-hand, Zsasz, put a target on a young girl named Cass, the city’s wicked underbelly is turned upside down looking for her.
 Harley, Huntress, Canary and Renee Montoya’s paths collide and the unlikely foursome have no choice but to team up to take Roman down.